AdaCore/training_material/courses/ada_essentials/060_record_types/06-variant_records.rst

   * Used in a :ada:`case` block to control visibility of components
   * Discriminant can be used to specify the :dfn:`variant part`
+    * A discriminant controlling a variant part must have a discrete type
   * Components listed will only be visible if choice matches discriminant
   * Component names need to be unique (even across discriminants)